Submit Article

 How Did the Court Analyse the Issues?

-The court then turned to the relevant constitutional and statutory provisions governing the suspension of sentences.
-Section 8(1) of the Republic of Singapore Independence Act grants the President of Singapore the sole prerogative to "grant a pardon to any offender convicted of any offence in any court in Singapore, a pardon, free or subject to lawful conditions, or any reprieve or respite, either indefinite or for such period as the President may think fit, of the execution of any sentence pronounced on such offender."
-This power is reiterated in Section 237(1) of the Criminal Procedure Code.
+The court then turned to the constitutional and statutory framework governing the suspension of sentences.
+The Chief Justice identified Section 8(1) of the Republic of Singapore Independence Act (1985 Rev Ed) as the governing provision for the relief Mary was actually seeking.
+Section 8(1) provides that the President may grant "any reprieve or respite, either indefinite or for such period as the President may think fit, of the execution of any sentence pronounced on such offender."
+This is mirrored in Section 237(1) of the Criminal Procedure Code, which states that the President may "suspend the execution of any sentence."

 What Was the Outcome?